Variable Selection with the Knockoffs: Composite Null Hypotheses: Simulations

 \section{Simulations}

-In this section we present simulation results on synthetic data sets for all methods.
+In this section, we present simulation results on synthetic data sets for all methods.
 We set the sample size and dimension to be $n=2000$ and $p = 800$, respectively.
-We generate samples (rows of $\Xv$) \iid according to $\Norm(0,\Sv_p)$ where $\Sv_{ij}=\rho^{|i-j|},\ |\rho|<1$ and then normalize the columns of $\Xv$ by the $\ell_2$-norm.
-The responses $\yv$ are generated according to the linear model \eqref{linear_model} with noise variance $\sigma^2 = 1$ and the number of true alternatives is $k=100$.
-The composite null boundary is set to be $\delta=1$, and we consider two distributions for generating coefficients corresponding to null variables:
+The samples (rows of $\Xv$) are generated \iid according to $\Norm(0,\Sv_p)$ where $\Sv_{ij}=\rho^{|i-j|},\ |\rho|<1$ and we normalize the columns of $\Xv$ by the $\ell_2$-norm.
+The responses $\yv$ are generated according to the linear model \eqref{linear_model} with noise variance $\sigma^2 = 1$ and the number of false nulls is $k=100$.
+The composite null boundary is set to be {$\delta_i=\delta=1$ for all $1\leq i \leq p$}, and we consider two distributions for generating coefficients corresponding to null variables:

 \textbf{(a)} $\beta_0\sim U[-1,1]$ which is presented in the left column of the figures.
 We consider this setting as a practical case.